WestwoodRobotics/ftc.westwoodrobots.org/src/pages/programming/touching-grass.md

 layout: ../../layouts/MainLayout.astro
 ---

-Some people just need to touch grass.
+Some people like u just need to touch grass.